Iker Casillas

-A 2024 Thinkers50 Hall of Fame inductee, speaker Lynda Gratton is one of the world's leading voices on the future of work, hybrid redesign, and 100-year lives.
+A 2024 Thinkers50 Hall of Fame inductee, speaker Lynda Gratton is one of the world's leading voices on the future of work, hybrid redesign, and longer lives.
 As Professor at London Business School and founder of HSM Advisory, she turns two decades of research with top global firms into practical strategy.
-Organizations book Lynda for keynotes that translate longevity, technology, and human capital into executive action.
+Her books, from The 100-Year Life to Living the 100-Year Life, shape how leaders rethink careers, longevity, and the way work gets done.

 Want to book Lynda Gratton as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Future of work speaker Lynda Gratton is a Professor of Management Practice at London Business School, founder of HSM Advisory, and one of the world’s most-cited thinkers on how people, organizations, and working lives are being reshaped.
-In 2024, Thinkers50 inducted speaker Lynda Gratton into its Hall of Fame — recognition reserved for management thinkers whose ideas have had a profound and lasting influence on practice.
+Future of work speaker Lynda Gratton is a Professor of Management Practice at London Business School, founder of the advisory firm HSM Advisory, and one of the world’s most-cited thinkers on how people, organizations, and working lives are being reshaped.
+In 2024, Thinkers50 inducted her into its Hall of Fame, recognition reserved for management thinkers whose ideas have had a profound and lasting influence on practice.

-She is the author of internationally bestselling books including The Shift, The 100-Year Life (co-authored with Andrew Scott), The New Long Life, and Redesigning Work — a four-step playbook for leaders rethinking organizations for the hybrid era.
-The 100-Year Life has been translated into dozens of languages and became a cultural phenomenon in Japan, influencing the country’s national longevity agenda.
-Three of her books have earned top honors in business and management.
+Gratton is the author of internationally bestselling books including The Shift, The 100-Year Life (co-authored with Andrew Scott), The New Long Life, and Redesigning Work, a four-step playbook for the hybrid era.
+The 100-Year Life became a cultural phenomenon in Japan and influenced the country’s national longevity agenda.
+Her latest book, Living the 100-Year Life, turns a decade of longevity research into a practical guide for building a career that lasts and a life worth living.
+Her commentary appears regularly in the Financial Times, MIT Sloan Management Review, and Harvard Business Review, where her article on management won a Warren Bennis Best Article award.

 As a speaker, Lynda Gratton turns rigorous research into clear, actionable strategy for senior leaders.
 Organizations book future of work speaker Lynda Gratton for keynotes on hybrid redesign, human capital strategy, longevity and the 100-year life, and the leadership capabilities required to build energetic, future-ready organizations.

-Putting people at the heart of your firm's strategy is what allows an organization to genuinely thrive.
-That means deliberately shaping a culture, a set of processes, and a people architecture that unlock energy and human potential rather than drain them.
-Lynda Gratton has spent three decades researching how to do this well, and her work on HR structure, alignment, and performance has shaped how leading companies think about talent.
-In this keynote, senior leaders walk away with a practical framework for aligning people strategy with corporate strategy — and a clear view of the mistakes that quietly erode both.
+Putting people at the heart of strategy is what lets an organization truly thrive.
+That means deliberately shaping the culture, processes, and people architecture that release energy and potential rather than drain them.
+Lynda Gratton has spent three decades researching how to do this well, and her work on organizational design and alignment has shaped how leading companies think about talent.
+Senior leaders leave with a practical framework for aligning people strategy with business strategy, and a clear view of the mistakes that quietly erode both.

-Innovation does not happen in isolation — it happens where cooperation, trust, and diverse networks collide with a shared sense of purpose.
-Drawing on more than a decade of research funded by the Singapore Government, Lynda Gratton shows how high-performing organizations deliberately design three forces into their operating model: a culture of cooperation built through practices and processes; rich and diverse networks that let ideas move freely across the business; and what she calls a 'Hot Spot' — a purpose powerful enough to ignite collective energy.
+Innovation rarely happens in isolation; it happens where cooperation, trust, and diverse networks meet a shared sense of purpose.
+Drawing on more than a decade of research, Lynda Gratton shows how high-performing organizations build three forces into their operating model: a culture of cooperation, rich networks that let ideas move freely, and a purpose powerful enough to ignite collective energy.
 This keynote gives leaders a concrete playbook for turning cooperation into a renewable source of innovation.

-What will working lives look like in the decades ahead — and how should leaders prepare their organizations today?
-In this keynote, Lynda Gratton draws on her bestseller Redesigning Work and her ongoing research through the Future of Work Research Consortium to lay out a blueprint for the hybrid era.
-She walks leaders through a four-step process — understand what matters, reimagine the future, model and test, act to create — and equips them with the questions, frameworks, and tough trade-offs required to build workplaces that are more productive, more human, and more ready for what comes next.
+What will working lives look like in the years ahead, and how should leaders prepare today?
+Drawing on her bestseller Redesigning Work and the Future of Work Research Consortium, Lynda Gratton lays out a blueprint for the hybrid era.
+She walks leaders through a four-step process, understand what matters, reimagine the future, model and test, then act to create, and equips them with the questions and trade-offs required to build workplaces that are more productive, more human, and more ready for what comes next.

 | Basic Data Protection Information | |